 Dating, Marrying a Moroccan Man

 Since I married a Moroccan man, I get tons of questions surrounding dating and possibly marrying a Moroccan man.
 While I have Moroccan origins, for many, marrying a Moroccan man means an interracial relationship.
 Growing up in a Moroccan household surrounded by Moroccan men made me really know them and know what most of them look for in a couple and marriage.
-Of course, every man is different even within a common culture, as upbringing makes a difference, but there are some important things to know and discuss with your Moroccan boyfriend before saying ”yes”.
+Of course, every man is different even within a common culture, as upbringing makes a difference, but there are some essential things to know and discuss with your Moroccan boyfriend before saying ”yes”.
+If you need more help interpreting your Moroccan man’s behavior or navigating a big step in your relationship (meeting his family, traveling to Morocco, marriage, etc.), this advice pack can be helpful for you.

 Decisions on Having Children